1

 The authors are the people who should be credited for the package.

-This is a list of, each with a name
+This is a list, with each entry having a name

 and email